Installation

 cd rustbook/samples

-If you want to use Autodiff in your own projects, you will need to add lto="fat"
+Autodiff is still experimental, so if you want to use it in your own projects, you will need to add lto="fat"

 to your Cargo.toml